wescale/k8s-dev-training/day-1/ex-2/README.md

 5. You can open your browser by typing `minikube service nginx-svc`
 5. Change the content of index.html and watch how Skaffold reacts, reload the web page

+### Cleaning

+Shutdown the `skaffold dev` command with ctrl+c, it will cascade delete the K8S Objects.